Categories

 Error code: 0x49

-Monitor was loaded to the intended memory address, but winIDEA was unable to put the CPU to RUN in order to execute the monitor.
-Usually indicates issues with the debug session (signal integrity, or an active watchdog which keeps resetting the CPU), since the CPU is controlled by accessing the on-chip debug logic.
+The monitor was loaded to the intended memory address, but winIDEA was unable to put the CPU to RUN in order to execute the monitor.
+Usually indicates issues with the debug session (signal integrity, or an active watchdog that keeps resetting the CPU), since the CPU is controlled by accessing the on-chip debug logic.

 UMI engine errors: